Resources to Navigate COVID Safety for Your Child

 Questions to Ask Before You Take the Job

 - Are COVID vaccines required for this production?
 Does this apply to children as well?
-Does the age of your child matter (vaccines are not yet available for under 5 years old)?
+What about boosters?
+Does the age of your child matter (as if July 2022, vaccines are available for all children, even infants)?
 FYI, according to the industry-wide Return-to-Work agreement, employers CAN require vaccines and boosters as a condition of employment, and most do.

 - What is the policy for masks and face shields for cast?
 What about hair/makeup, drivers, etc?